Spring Clean Your Car Using Household Items

-Traditionally, as spring appears, it’s time to throw open the windows to your home, welcome in the fresh air, and give everything a good clean.
+Traditionally, as spring approaches, it’s time to throw open the windows, welcome in the fresh air, and give everything a good clean.
 But what about your car?
-By keeping it thoroughly clean, it’s not only a pleasure to drive, but you’ll encourage others to treat it with the respect it deserves.
-And when it comes to sale time, a well-kept car will stand head and shoulders above one that hasn’t had a bit of TLC along the way.
+By keeping it thoroughly clean, it’s not only a pleasure to drive, but it will encourage others to treat it with the respect it deserves.
+And when it comes to selling your vehicle, a well-kept car will stand head and shoulders above one that hasn’t had a bit of TLC along the way.

 Add Some Lubricant

 Got a glove box that’s a bit ‘stuck’?
 Or a non-essential moving part that doesn’t quite return back to where it should?
 Then the chances are it needs a bit of lubricant.
 If you can remove the part to get to the ‘mechanics’ then do so.
 Either give it a quick spray of WD40, or if that’s not available, a good rub with the end of a candle should do it.
 This works perfectly on everything from stuck drawers to creaky door hinges.

 If you have got grubby fingerprints on the metalwork, just give it a little rub with a soft cloth and a few drops of olive oil.
 The oil has an amazing capability to cut through grease and bring up the shine.

 Baking powder (baking soda) is the answer here.
 To create a gentle cleaning paste, add a few drops of water to the soda, and a squeeze of lemon juice.
 The consistency should be a liquid paste that’s not too runny, but is liquid enough to act as a cleaner.
 Then use this mixture on places like the interior plastic (dashboard, side storage on doors) etc. In the absence of baking powder, a gentle dilute of mouthwash is also a good alternative (but don’t use on wood surfaces).